 Following his amateur career, Canfield quickly established himself on the World Match Racing Tour where he became world champion in 2013.
 He went on to win four Congressional Cups, in addition to two Argo Group Gold Cups, and won the 2015 M32 Scandinavian Series.

-The U.S. Virgin Islands native has been ranked as the top match racer in the world for three of the past five seasons, and has won a grand total of 14 World Match Race Tour events.
+The U.S. Virgin Islands native has been ranked as the top match racer in the world three times and has won a grand total of 14 World Match Race Tour events.

 He is a co-founder and member of the Long Beach Yacht Club’s Stars & Stripes Team USA that is challenging for the 2021 America’s Cup in Auckland, New Zealand.